Expunging Your Protective Order

 If the expungement order is granted and the record is sealed, “the subject official actions shall be deemed never to have occurred, and the persons in interest and the public may properly reply, upon any inquiry in the matter, that no such action ever occurred and that no such record exists with respect to the persons.”
 Thus, this type of expungement is very similar to a Section 18 “full expungement.”

-Fees depend on the circumstances and are evaluated on a case-by-case basis.
+Fees to expunge protective orders depend on the circumstances and are evaluated on a case-by-case basis.

-We charge a “flat” or “fixed” fee for protective order expungements.
+We charge a “flat” or “fixed” fee for to expunge protective orders.
 Please contact our office to discuss how much a protective order expungement will be.

 If you’d like to find out if your protective order can be expunged, please get in touch with our expungement lawyers here.